Every organization aims to:

 “During weekly standups, we use the opportunity to address each team member’s task for the week, how they coped with tasks during the previous week, if they had any difficulties or they’d like to share it with their team,” shares Stefan Ateljevic, Founder of AhoyGaming.
 “It’s a great opportunity for everyone to stay in the loop, and get insights on each team member’s workload and day - it’s a transparent and open relationship we nurture in our team.”

 Kristen Bolig, founder of SecurityNerd, believes that while feedback is important in any business, it’s especially crucial in remote environments.
 Remote workplaces already come with added hurdles towards communication and collaboration.
 Consistently providing team members with feedback is the only way to make sure that remote businesses maintain their vision.

 “I provide feedback in multiple channels.
 I give my team quick bits of feedback on daily tasks via Slack.
 I also provide feedback on content by using the edit feature on Google Docs.
 These channels allow me to give real-time insights on projects and make sure that my team members stay on deadline,” explains Bolig.

-If you’re tired of hopping on to different apps to coordinate review meetings with your team, you need Friday’s Daily Planner Software in your life.
+If you’re tired of hopping on to different apps to coordinate review meetings with your team, you need Friday team management software at your company.

 Friday integrates with several collaboration tools, like Google Calendar, Outlook, Asana, and Trello to make your work life organized and super easy.
 It allows you to hit goals consistently and efficiently.